Expert Answers to Your Top 7 Cat Body Language Questions

 Kneading, or “making biscuits,” is one of those cat behaviors that is quite cute (but occasionally painful for the person they’re kneading).
 If your cat is a constant kneader, I recommend having a blanket close by for your comfort and theirs.

-There are two main reasons your cat kneads you, and they’re both compliments.
+There are two main reasons for this cat behavior, and they’re both compliments.

 First, kittens knead their mothers while they’re nursing.
 They feel safe and happy.
 When your adult cat curls up in your lap and starts kneading, she’s showing she feels safe and happy with you.